raven-computing/project-init/bootstrap/README.md

 ### Uninstallation

 If you have installed Project Init as shown in the previous section and want to uninstall it again, you can use the *install.sh* script with the ```--uninstall``` option.
-Use the followong command to uninstall:
+Use the following command to uninstall:

 with ```wget```:
 ```bash